iterative/dvc.org/content/docs/studio/troubleshooting.md

 ## Support

-If you need further help, please send us a message using `Help` on the [Iterative Studio website](https://studio.iterative.ai).
+If you need further help, feel free to send us a message using `Help` on the [Iterative Studio website](https://studio.iterative.ai).
 You can also [email us](mailto:support@iterative.ai), create a support ticket on [GitHub](https://github.com/iterative/studio-support) or join the discussion in